SJTU-HPC/container-tutorial/Basic.md

 Singularity is a container platform.
 It allows you to create and run containers that package up pieces of software in a way that is portable and reproducible.
 You can build a container using Singularity on your laptop, and then run it on many of the largest HPC clusters in the world, local university or company clusters, a single server, in the cloud, or on a workstation down the hall.
 Your container is a single file, and you don’t have to worry about how to install all the software you need on each different operating system.

-More Information please refer [https://sylabs.io/guides/3.6/user-guide/introduction.html](https://sylabs.io/guides/3.6/user-guide/introduction.html).
+> [color=#1ca315] More information please refer to [https://sylabs.io/guides/3.6/user-guide/introduction.html](https://sylabs.io/guides/3.6/user-guide/introduction.html).

-### Clone the Repo of Tutorial
+### Create Your First Container

-You can visit [GitHub Page of This Tutorial](https://github.com/SJTU-HPC/container-tutorial.git) for all documents and mateials.
+You can visit [GitHub Page of this Tutorial](https://github.com/SJTU-HPC/container-tutorial.git) for all documents and mateials.

 Now please `ssh login.hpc.sjtu.edu.cn` to login into PI 2.0 and clone the GitHub Repo.